SIGMA-XI-VIT/Letterhead/README.md

 ## Setup

-- Clone the repo
+- Clone the repo.
-- Run `yarn start` to install required dependencies and start the development server.
+- Run `yarn start` to install the required dependencies and start the development server.
 - Open `http://localhost:5173/` in your browser.

 ## Contribution Guidelines